-This link is external and subject to change.
+These links are external and subject to change.
 Please check with the relevant CCP.
 Links on this page may allow you to access other websites.
-Please read the linked websites' terms and conditions.
-HSBC has no control over non-HSBC Group websites and is not liable for your use of them.
+Please read the linked websites' terms and conditions. hsbc.com has no control over non-HSBC Group websites and is not liable for your use of them.
 This page may contain information supplied by a third party.
 HSBC does not make any guarantee, representation or warranty and does not take responsibility as to the accuracy or completeness of such information.